xdpro2type/xdpro2type.github.io/gaas/README.md

 ## AnsysEM Setup

 Due to NDA, the substrated is not properly set.
-The project is just for illustration of quick flow we developped.
+The project is just for illustration of RPA flow we developped.

 ![XTF](gaashfss.png)
 The project can be download ![links](./GaAs_XTF.aedt)